Rules for assigning scientific names have become well codified in order to

 rest are junior homonyms and needed to be renamed.

 - However, the same name can be used for a plant and an animal.
-There

-Adonis L., 1753 (bird's-eye ranuncula) or
+Adonis L. 1753 (bird's-eye ranuncula) or

-Adonis Gronow, 1854 (fish)
+Adonis Gronow 1854 (fish)

-Ammophila (grass, or sphecid wasp)
+Ammophila (grass or sphecid wasp)

-Andromeda L., 1753 (wild rosemary) or
+Andromeda L. 1753 (wild rosemary) or

-Andromeda Gistel, 1834 (bupestrid
+Andromeda Gistel 1834 (bupestrid

 beetle)

-Arenaria Linnaeus 1753 (Caryophyllaceae plant) or
+Arenaria L. 1753 (Caryophyllaceae plant) or

 Arenaria Brisson 1760 (bird)

-Aotus (pea, or monkey)
+Aotus (pea or monkey)

-Arctophila (grass, or syrphid fly)
+Arctophila (grass or syrphid fly)

-Bartramia (moss, or sandpiper)
+Bartramia (moss or sandpiper)

 Cannabis L. (hemp) or